Remove Google and Yahoo Ads

 Solution 1.
 AdBlock Plus extension

-Install Adblock Plus and add the following two filters:
+Install Adblock Plus for Firefox or Adblock Plus for Chrome and add the following two filters:

 http://ypn-js.overture.com/*